Perfecting The Circle Horse Training

 When helping a young horse learn how to pick up the correct lead, starting on an arc, or circle, can often be helpful.
 However,

 continuing this method over and over can cause a horse to lean into the turn and drop their shoulder when loping off.
-Your horse
+Your horse will

-It's important to break that cycle of drifting off in the direction of the lead that you are trying to pick up.
+to break that cycle of drifting off in the direction of the lead that you are trying to pick up.

 Try starting at one end of the arena and pick up a lead, on a straight line.
 Lope all the way down to the other end, stopping at the

 opposite fence.
 Sit for a few moments, then turn around and ride back again.
-This will begin to show your horse that loping does
+This will begin to show your horse that loping does not

-not always mean circling.
+always mean circling.
 Straight lines are very valuable in helping a horse learn good posture and help keep his shoulders picked up.

 Horses are creatures of habit; bad habits always seem easier to develop than the good habits.
 A first-rate coach will continually